Ranked #130 car in the UK · SUV (EV) · 3,710 units sold last year

 Forecourt score

 The Audi Q8 e-tron loses value faster than most cars and is dearer to run than most.
-Its MOT-based reliability is good, 76 out of 100, ahead of 60% of the cars we track.
-On three-year value retention it ranks better than 8% of models.
+Its MOT-based reliability is good — an MOT score of 70/100.
+On three-year value retention it ranks better than 18% of models.

 Pick your version